 Gently cook for 7-10 minutes or until the pakoras are a light golden brown outside.
 Once the batter is lightly browned and crispy, take out the pakoras and place on a piece of newspaper or paper towel.

-To assemble the nachos
+To Assemble the Nachos

 Preheat oven to 400F